Dihset/base-aiohttp-service/README.md

 # base-aiohttp-service

-Base template RESTful API service for the aiohttp framework.
+The basic template for a RESTful API service based on the aiohttp framework.